 - Sampeng Lane (Soi Wanit 1) – This extremely narrow shopping street runs parallel to Yaowarat road.

 - Here, shoppers can take advantage of wholesale prices on just about everything: fabric, electronics, beauty items, clothing and more.

-Chinatown Bike Tour in Bangkok – $56.23: This half-day bike excursion takes you across the Chao Phraya River and on to Thonburi’s back streets to visit some of the area’s lesser-known sights.
+- Chinatown Bike Tour in Bangkok – $56.23: This half-day bike excursion takes you to Thonburi’s back streets to visit some of the area’s lesser-known sights.

 5. Sukhumvit Area – Where to Stay in Bangkok for the First Time